vatpac-technology/pilot-procedures/docs/local-procedures/brisbane.md

 ### Helicopter Operations

 Local helicopter operations are conducted on the Western Grass which is the area contained by blue gable markers north of the VOR and west of the runway intersection.
-This is marked on the aerodrome chart as “HELO OPS”.
+This is marked on the aerodrome chart as 'HELO OPS'.
 The HLS is located between the GA Apron and Taxiway Golf.
 Circuits from the Western Grass are to be made in the same direction as the duty runway.

 #### Hospital Helipads